St. Mark’s has been a covenant Stephen Ministry Congregation since 1998.

-- Pray with member who have private prayer requests at prayer stations, during distribution of Holy Communion the second Sunday of each month.
+- Pray with members who have private prayer requests at prayer stations, during distribution of Holy Communion (2nd Sunday of each month).

 - Commune with shut-in members once a month.

-- Support grieving members by sending copies of Journeying Through Grief booklets, four in number, during the first year following a primary death.
+- Support grieving members by sending copies of Journeying Through Grief booklets during the first year following a primary death.

-- Visit weekly with patients at Carolinas Medical Center Rehabilitation Hospital under the direction of the hospital Chaplain in a pilot project.
+- Visit weekly with patients at Carolinas Medical Center under the direction of the hospital Chaplain.